max8rr8/WRO_FE2021/README.md

 8. Turns is done using special "maneuver" algorithm, [read more](#turns-and-lines).
 9. There is special program called `control.py` that helps with hsv binarization setup and hardware testing
 10. Iterection with hardware done by code in `hardware` directory

+## How to run
+1. Clone this repository
+2. Install dependecies from `requirements.txt`
+3. Run `sudo -E python3 ./main.py`

 ## Algorithm